Custom Voice AI for Insurance Intake: A Better Provider

 A typical failure scenario involves a personal lines broker on a 10-minute call for a new auto policy.
 They take handwritten notes, then spend another 15 minutes typing the VIN, address, and coverage limits into Vertafore.
 With 5 new business calls a day, that's over an hour of data entry per broker.
 This manual process is slow, prone to typos, and takes away from time that could be spent quoting and binding policies.

-When a call is completed, the audio file is automatically uploaded to an AWS S3 bucket.
-This triggers an AWS Lambda function that calls the Deepgram API for transcription.
-We use Deepgram's model trained specifically on phone call audio, which provides speaker labels and 98% accuracy.
-For a typical 5-minute intake call, the full transcript is ready in under 30 seconds.
+When a call is completed, the audio file would be automatically uploaded to an AWS S3 bucket.
+This would trigger an AWS Lambda function responsible for transcription.
+For this, Syntora would utilize the Deepgram API, specifically their models trained on phone call audio, which are designed to provide speaker labels and high accuracy.
+We've applied similar transcription patterns in document processing pipelines for other industries.

-The transcript is then passed to a FastAPI service that calls the Claude 3 Sonnet API.
-We use a carefully crafted prompt that instructs the model to act as an insurance intake specialist.
-It extracts specific entities like policyholder names, addresses, vehicle information, and requested liability limits into a structured JSON object.
-The process of extraction and summarization takes less than 15 seconds.
+The resulting transcript would then be passed to a FastAPI service.
+This service would call the Claude 3 Sonnet API.
+A carefully engineered prompt, developed in collaboration with the agency, would instruct the model to act as an insurance intake specialist.
+Its function would be to extract specific entities such as policyholder names, addresses, vehicle information, and requested liability limits into a structured JSON object.
+Syntora has experience with similar structured data extraction from financial documents using Claude API, confirming the pattern's effectiveness for varied document types and verbal interactions.

-This structured JSON output is then mapped to the fields in your agency's AMS.
-Using httpx, we make an API call to post the data directly into your system, whether it is Applied Epic, Vertafore, or HawkSoft.
-A complete copy of the transcript, summary, and extracted data is archived in a Supabase database for audit purposes.
-This costs less than $20 per month for over 5,000 calls.
+This structured JSON output would then be mapped to the fields in your agency's AMS.
+Using httpx, Syntora would develop an API client to post the data directly into your system, whether it is Applied Epic, Vertafore, or HawkSoft.
+A complete copy of the transcript, summary, and extracted data would be archived in a Supabase database for audit purposes, providing a low-cost, scalable record of all interactions.

-For monitoring, the entire process is instrumented with structlog.
-If the AMS API is down or Claude returns an unparsable response, a Pydantic validation error triggers a Slack alert.
-We use Amazon SQS as a simple queue to automatically retry failed jobs up to 3 times, ensuring that transient network issues do not result in lost data.
+For operational monitoring, the entire process would be instrumented with structlog.
+If the AMS API is unavailable or Claude returns an unparsable response, a Pydantic validation error would trigger an alert.
+Syntora would implement Amazon SQS as a simple queuing mechanism to automatically retry failed jobs, ensuring that transient issues do not result in lost data.
+Typical build timelines for this complexity range from 8 to 16 weeks, depending on integration specifics and the number of data points to be extracted.
+The client would need to provide API access to their AMS, sample call recordings, and clear definitions of desired data fields.
+Deliverables would include the deployed and tested system, source code, and comprehensive documentation.

 The entire pipeline, from transcription to structured data entry in your AMS, completes in under a minute.
 Brokers review and approve, they don't re-type.